-Only the founders have access to your code, and we will only look at it in response to support requests with your explicit permission.
+Only the founders and background-checked employees have access to your code, and we will only look at it in response to support requests with your explicit permission.
 In the future, customer support level people may also be given access to customer source code, but your code will never be shared with third party contractors.

 All access to account information and repository data is conducted over SSL connection, and all passwords are 1-way encrypted, never plaintext.
 Coverall admins will never access your sensitive data unless you specifically authorize us to do so, and Coveralls admins have no access to your password.

 Coveralls accesses your repositories on your SCM only to comment / annotate on pull requests.
 The Coveralls badge for your repository has to be placed into the “read me” by the user, the Coveralls application does not access or change that file.
 When you sign up for Coveralls you are explicitly allowing Coveralls to access your repositories on your SCM, revoking this access is easy, just click the revoke button any time through your SCM application settings page.
 Of course doing this will stop Coveralls from having access to your private repositories.